-Eaves on the side of a house with a reduced setback must comply with proper fire separation requirements.
+Eaves on the side of a house with a reduced setback are not permitted within the 3 foot setback distance, due to building code requirements.

 Privacy

 Consider the privacy of neighboring properties by designing homes with higher windows on the narrow setback side.